 - Worked with airlines to help manage and minimize potential delays and cancellations in affected areas.

-- Worked with airlines on how they can demonstrate altimeters are safe and reliable in the 5G C-band environment.
+- Worked with airlines on how they can demonstrate altimeters are safe and reliable in certain 5G C-band environments.
 This is known as the Alternative Method of Compliance (AMOC) process.

 Questions and Answers

 I’ve heard about 5G already being deployed in other countries, such as France and Japan, with no issues.
 Why would the U.S. be different?

 The U.S. airspace is the most complex in the world, and the FAA holds ourselves and our aviation sector to the highest safety standards.
 Deployments of 5G technology in other countries often involve different conditions than those proposed for the U.S., including:

 - Lower power levels